 Hidden costs

 Obviously, there are plenty of reasons why you should carefully read every single sentence in your SLA, especially the ones that may be listed in tiny print.
-Here you may find about the things mentioned above and thus eliminate any doubts that the provider you chose would actually meet your cloud expectations.
+Here you may learn about the things mentioned above and thus eliminate any doubts that the provider you chose would meet your cloud expectations.